MJRoh/penRegmiss/README.md

 ## Description

 The R code reproduces a simulation study in an article to appear in Multivariate Behavioral Research, entitled “Large-Scale Survey Data Analysis with Penalized Regression: A Monte Carlo Simulation on Missing Categorical Predictors.”
 The code contains data generation, deletion, imputation, and analysis.
 Specifically, it focuses on penalized regression in the context of incomplete social science large-scale data analysis.
-The R functions that we programmed are as follows:

 ## Simulation Study

 * `penRegmiss.R`

+This R file includes data generating, data deletion and imputation, and running penelized regression.
+The R functions that we programmed are as follows:

 ```R
 gen_dt() # data generation, deletion (MAR, MNAR), and imputation (listwise deletion, k-NN, EM)
 run_pen() # analysis (group LASSO, group Enet, group Mnet)
 ```
 For more detailed information, please refer to the article in Multivariate Behavioral Research.

 * Note